rydb/RosHowTwo/readme.md

-This is a temporarily private git repository for storing ROS2 documentation on how to do various things and to link to various resources with tutorials, examples etc...
+This is a git repository for storing ROS2 documentation on how to do various things and to link to various resources with tutorials, examples etc...
 Think the awesome list but for ROS2.
 As of writing this, ROS2 documentation is currently heavily scattered across forums with only a small portion of it being on the wiki.

  On that note, if you have links to a set of resources or a particularly good tutorial, make an issue and we'll look into adding it.